• Skip to primary navigation

 • Hard boiled eggs

-• White sugar - Sugar mellows out the harsh vinegar flavor.
+• White sugar - Sugar mellows out the harsh acidity of the vinegar.

 • Salt - Canning salt is best because it doesn't have iodine in it that can discolor the brine.